 Hammonds doesn’t close out well on three point shooters and is generally a liability near the perimeter.
 He can get lost in open space and taken out of plays off just one feign or deke.

 The fouls can quickly rack up in the act of being an erratic and out of control offensive player, and Hammonds can often find himself on a minutes restriction to prevent fouling out.
-He had a career 4.16 personal fouls per 36 minutes, and as someone who was a glue guy for the Bulldogs, availability was not his best ability.
+He had a career mark of 4.16 personal fouls per 36 minutes, and as someone who was a glue guy for the Bulldogs, availability was not his best ability.

 Maybe it was the product of a Georgia team that went 7-29 in SEC play combined in the last two seasons, but the motor for Hammonds just wasn’t anything to write home about.
 He will need to play with a more consistent drive going forward.